Careers: Broadcasting

 Mercer Community College

 Offering a different approach, schools such as Mercer Community College, located in West Windsor, New Jersey, hone students’ skills in the research and writing behind radio programming.
-By enrolling in courses such as “Writing for Radio and TV,” students are taught how to write short radio commercials, news copies, interviews, public service announcements, as well as story features.
-As MCC broadcasting leaders assert, courses in radio writing are designed, “To acquaint students with […] understanding of the terms and techniques of broadcast writing.”
-Additionally, MCC radio writing students are able to learn the challenges of coping with time restraints that exist in the real-world workforce of broadcasting.
+By enrolling in courses such as “Writing for Radio and TV,” students are taught how to write short radio commercials, news copies, interviews, public service announcements, and story features.
+As MCC broadcasting leaders assert, courses in radio writing are designed “To acquaint students with […] understanding of the terms and techniques of broadcast writing.”
+Additionally, MCC radio writing students can learn the challenges of coping with time restraints that exist in the real-world workforce of broadcasting.

 Indeed, there is a wide array of career opportunities that await the budding radio professional.
 By starting at your local community college, you are quickly on your way to being a part of the FM and AM radio waves.